-On September 24 and 25, 2021, Home County will be presenting a very special concert at the Aeolian Hall in London.
-It will be an evening celebrating the wonderful legacy of the music left by Stan Rogers featuring an all-star cast of singers and musicians.
+On May 20 and 21, 2021 the Aeolian is thrilled to welcome the Home County Music & Art Festival in celebration of the wonderful legacy of the music left by Stan Rogers featuring an all-star cast of singers and musicians.

 Many fans consider Stan Rogers the greatest Canadian folksinger ever, and the loss due to his death in an airline disaster in 1983 is still felt deeply.
 He left us when he was only 33 but left behind an enormous body of work which chronicles Canadian life from his familial home in the Atlantic Provinces, westward to the oil fields of Alberta and the Rocky Mountains and northward to the Arctic.
 His well-known song “Northwest Passage” is considered by some to be Canada’s second national anthem and was recently released on the legendary American singer-songwriter Judy Collins’ new album, Winter Stories!

 This evening will feature six singers performing selections from Stan’s enormous catalogue backed up by an all-star band.

 The Aeolian Hall follows best practices in safety and immunization for all employees, volunteers, patrons and guests who participate in our programming or enter The Aeolian or its buildings.
 Our immunization policy – as well as decisions on social distancing, masking, etc. – are guided by legislation of the Province of Ontario and recommendations of the Middlesex London Health Unit.
 Due to the changing nature of the environment and the resultant public health policy changes, our policy is subject to change at any time without notice.
 Our immunization policy and safety measures can be found online at: COVID POLICY and SAFETY MEASURES